HTC CEO steps back to focus on fixing smartphone slide - FT

 HTC officials were not immediately available for comment.

-Shares of HTC fell 1.1 percent minutes after market opened, lagging the main index's .TWII 0.06 percent dip.
-(Reporting by Faith Hung; Editing by Stephen Coates)
+Shares of HTC fell 1.1 percent minutes after market opened, lagging the main index's 0.06 percent dip.